 This section describes the GUI structure, which consists of two main components: the Interface unit and the Computing unit.
 The overall workflow is illustrated in Figure 1, demonstrating the integration of user interaction and backend processes.

 Interface unit: This component serves as the user-facing side of the system, allowing users to upload data files through an intuitive and interactive interface.
 It provides multiple interactive elements, such as a “Browse” option for CSV file selection, an indicator showing “Upload complete”, a dropdown menu to select a pre-trained model out of mUC and RCC models, a “Generate Predictions” button to apply prediction to the uploaded data, and finally a “Download Predictions” button to save the results in a CSV file.
-Furthermore, it flashes real-time feedback messages, such as the number of rows in predictions and confirmation messages once the prediction is generated successfully.
+Furthermore, it flashes real-time feedback messages, such as the number of rows in predictions and a confirmation messages once the prediction is generated successfully.

-Computing unit: This backend module processes the uploaded test data by extracting genes and ensuring they match the relevant features of selected trained models (either mUC or RCC).
-The system first extracts the number of features from the uploaded data corresponding to the expected number for the selected model: 49 (27) features for the mUC (RCC) model.
+Computing unit: This backend module processes the uploaded test data by extracting genes and ensuring they match the relevant features of the selected trained model for mUC or RCC.
+The system first extracts the number of features from the uploaded data according to LogitDA model: 49 (27) features in mUC (RCC) respectively.
 Once the relevant genes are extracted, the system proceeds with scaling and the data is standardized using the scaling parameters from the training data.
 For the mUC model, the data is standardized by scaling the features whereas for the RCC model, no scaling is applied.
 If the number of features does not match the expected value, an error is displayed, notifying users of the mismatch.
-After processing the test data, the system generates predictions based on the selected model and outputs a CSV file with the results, including sample IDs, predicted labels, and prediction probabilities.
-The users are then notified of the successful generation of predictions and can download the results directly.
+After processing the test data, the system generates predictions based on the selected model and outputs a CSV file with the results, including sample IDs, predicted labels (Responder or Non Responder), and prediction probabilities, for the users to download the predictions.

 Figure 1.
 The flow diagram of the mUC and RCC treatment response prediction application.